 There are many choices of day trips for visitors to Scotland, but at least one of your days should be spent in quiet retreat, basking amidst some pleasant surroundings.

 About Loch Katrine….

-Katrine is in a lovely part of the country, very scenic and peaceful, and like the rest of the Trossachs, worth visiting for a relaxing day.
+This beautiful loch was the inspiration for Sir Walter Scott’s poem, “Lady of the Lake” and the novel “Rob Roy”.
+It lies in a lovely part of the country, very scenic and peaceful, and like the rest of the Trossachs, well worth visiting for a nice relaxing day out.

-This beautiful loch is eight miles long, one mile wide and is the biggest of the Trossachs lochs.
-It’s surrounded by mountains on all sides, and has supplied pure water to the city of Glasgow since 1859.
-The road up the side of the loch is private, owned by West of Scotland Water, but there is a concession to allow cyclists and walkers to use the road.
+Surrounded by mountains on all sides, it has supplied pure water to the city of Glasgow since 1859.
+The road up the side of the loch is private, owned by West of Scotland Water, but there is a concession for cyclists and walkers to use the road.

-Probably the best way to appreciate the beautiful mountainous and country scenery is by walking or cycling the road on the north side.
+Probably the best way to appreciate the beautiful mountainous and country scenery around these parts is by walking or cycling the road on the north side.

 This historic ship was built in Dumbarton, it then sailed to Loch Lomond, where it was dismantled, and then it was taken over the hills, and reassembled on Loch Katrine.

 Katrine is in what’s known as Clan MacGregor country.
 Rob Roy MacGregor, who was the subject of hollywood movies, was a famous (although some folk would say infamous) Scottish outlaw who was born at the head of the loch, Glen Gyle, in 1671.

 There is more than one translation of the name Katrine, the most common being the Gaelic “cateran” meaning “Highland Robber”, and this is probably a reference to Rob Roy, who stole from the rich, gave to the poor, and died peacefully in his bed in 1734.